doncandela/mgah/mgah.md

 - [**PyTorch**](https://pytorch.org/) is a machine-learning platform that can be used with or without a GPU.

-  - **Installing Pytorch on a Linux PC.**  First we make a Conda environment `pyt`  in which to run PyTorch,  with other packages that will be used -- here we have chosen Numpy, SciPy, Matplotlib, and Jupyter Notebook but I think none of these are required:
+  - **Installing PyTorch on a Linux PC.**  First we make a Conda environment `pyt`  in which to run PyTorch,  with other packages that will be used -- here we have chosen NumPy, SciPy, Matplotlib, and Jupyter Notebook but I think none of these are required:

     ```
     (base)..$ conda update conda